SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

 ### Cleaning unused PVCs

-When autoscaling is enabled, new Persistent Volume Claims will be created for new pods.
-However, Kubernetes doesn't support removing unused
-PVCs after downscaling a StatefulSet yet, which means that they will be reused when the StatefulSet gets upscaled again.
-This creates problems in EKS when new instance of the pod is created in a different availability zone than the initial one, as PVs cannot be mounted across different AZs.
+When autoscaling is enabled, new Persistent Volume Claims (PVCs) will be created for new pods.
+However, Kubernetes doesn't support removing unused PVCs after downscaling a StatefulSet yet, which means that they will be reused when the StatefulSet gets upscaled again.
+This creates problems in EKS when new instance of the pod is created in a different availability zone than the initial one, as PVCs cannot be mounted across different AZs.

 To solve this problem, `pvcCleaner` can be used to remove unused PVCs: